Using Radial Heat Mapping

 Below the “Apply Heat To” setting, you’ll find an additional “HEATMAP BASED ON” option.
 When you set this option to “LOCATION DENSITY,” then you can quickly identify the clusters for your pins (as mentioned above).
 Or you can change this setting to “DATASET VALUES,” to see high value pins.
 For example, if you have pins representing customers and each pin has the customer’s annual sales, then you could select the “Annual Sales” column, and the heat areas would show the customers with high annual sales.

 You should understand that this type of heatmap shows both magnitude and proximity.
-For example, if you have one location with high sales, the heat would appear red.
+For example, if you have one location with high sales, the heat on the radius map would appear red.
 Or if you could have a lot of lower sales locations which are very close to each other, then the heat would also appear red.
 It can be a bit tricky, but the heat colors are a combined visualization of both proximity and magnitude.
 This is the reason that the legend won’t show you a numeric value for “red” or “green.”
 It is because a green area could mean “a low value pin is in the middle of this area,” or it could mean “the area is farther away from a high value pin.”
 So, the legend will only show “High” and “Low” meaning “High Value or High Proximity” or “Low Value or Low Proximity.”

-Overlapping Radius Areas
+Overlapping Radius Map Areas

 By applying heat to the “OVERLAPPING RADIUS AREAS,” you can quickly see high density areas.
-With this setting, a circle will be drawn around each pin.
+With this setting, a radius circle on a map will be drawn around each pin.
 And areas with a lot of overlapping circles are colored red, and areas with fewer overlapping circles are colored blue.
 This image helps show what a simple heatmap looks like when the heat is applied to “OVERLAPPING RADIUS AREAS.”

 The heat spots show the values within a distance of the color pixel.
 So, unlike the Density Type heatmap, any color on the Coverage Type heatmap only has a single meaning: the value for a spot on a map.
 Therefore, a legend can be shown that has numeric values.